Ebenezr/landing-page/README.md

 **Ebenezar Bukosia**
 ## Technologies
 ***
-languages used are:>HTML: HTML5>CSS: CSS4.results:
+languages used are:
+HTML: HTML5
+CSS: CSS4.

 I used html and css technologies chalenges